ijeendu/Capstone-Project/README.md

 As an extension of their work, this project was aimed at training machine learning models for predicting fetal risk based on CTG data, using the same dataset and the `AutoML` and `HyperDrive` training capabilities of the Microsoft Azure Machine Learning SDK.
 Both experiments were successfully completed and the best performing model (based on accuracy metric) for the AutoML experiment was deployed as a web service.

 The `HyperDrive` experiment was aimed at optimising the parameters of a pre-selected machine learning algorithm to achieve a high accuracy machine learning model.
 For this experiment, the decison tree classifier algorithm was used.
-The `max_depth` and `min_samples_split` paramters of the classifier were tuned resulting in a classification model with `accuracy > 98%`.
+The `max_depth` and `min_samples_split` parameters of the classifier were tuned resulting in a classification model with `accuracy > 98%`.

 The `AutoML` experiment was used to automatically explore a variety of machine learning algorithms for improved model performance.
 The best performing algorithm was selected based on a pre-specified performance metric of accuracy.
 The result of the the AutoML experiment showed that the `Voting Ensemble` model was the best performing algorithm with `accuracy > 99%`.
 The AutoML experiment offers the great advantage of exploring multiple algorithms within a shorter time frame compared to the amount of time required to perform similar tasks without automation.